AnomalousMedical/Dependencies/Diligent/Readme.md

 ## Install Vulkan SDK
 https://vulkan.lunarg.com/sdk/home

+## Visual Studio Requirements
+Make sure to install `C++ Desktop Development`.
+You need ATL, which should be included there.

 ## Windows Python
 You will need Python in the same folder as the Dependencies folder in a folder called Python.
 Just download and extract to there.
 Any 3+ version seems ok.
 Errors during cmake are probably because of this.